sahiliamsso/docs/source/admin-guide/saml.md

      - How to create nameID in Gluu Server is available [here](https://gluu.org/docs/customize/attributes/#custom-nameid)

 ### Test SSO
 Here is a [quick video](https://youtu.be/YEyrOWJu0yo) to demonstrate how SSO should look with everything properly configured.
 In this video the protected resource is `https://sp.gluu.org/protected/print.py`.
 When we try to access the page SSO is initiated and we are redirected to the SAML Proxy discovery page on `https://test.gluu.org`.
 From there we select `Nest` as our desired authentication server and get directed to `https://nest.gluu.org/oxAuth/login`.
-After logging in we are redirected to the proctected resource.
+After logging in we are redirected and able to access to the protected resource.

 * [Youtube Video Link](https://youtu.be/YEyrOWJu0yo)